gloveboxes/Azure-Sphere-Learning-Path/docs/docs_vs_code_iot_central/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 Applications on Azure Sphere are locked down by default.
 You must grant capabilities to the application.
 Granting capabilities is key to Azure Sphere security and is also known as the [Principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
 You should only grant the capabilities the Azure Sphere application needs to run correctly, and no more.

-Application capabilities include what hardware can be accessed, what internet services can be called (including Azure IoT Central and the Azure Device Provisioning Service), and what inter-core communications are allowed.
+Application capabilities include what hardware can be accessed, what network endpoints can be called (including Azure IoT Central and the Azure Device Provisioning Service), and what inter-core communications are allowed.

 ### Open the Application Manifest File

-From Visual Studio, open the **app_manifest.json** file.
+From Visual Studio Code, open the **app_manifest.json** file.
 The resources this application can access are limited to those listed in the **Capabilities** section.

->**Note**, the following example is for the Avnet Azure Sphere device.
-The resource names and capabilities will differ depending on which Azure Sphere device you are using.

 ```json
 {